 Corporate Priority 1.
 Increase institutional income: We seek to grow and diversify our income sources and manage our costs effectively.
+We also commit to influencing donors to provide flexible funding to locally-led humanitarian, development and peacebuilding initiatives.

 Corporate Priority 2.
 Increase non institutional income: We have seen a decline in unrestricted income over the last few years in particular areas such as Christian Aid Week house to house collections.
-We need to review and update our fundraising strategy to take into account market changes.
+We commit to growing our income and inspiring donors to give generously, from individual supporters to trusts, churches and institutions to ensure our vision of the world we want to see is funded both now and in the future.